Light the lights with this holiday dot stickers activity!

 But we want a little more than that.

 We want to remind our children that we start on the left and work our way to the right.

-This is how we read and write and will help build habit to focus on the harder things down the road such as sounding out and forming letters.
+This is how we read and write and helps build a habit to focus on the harder things down the road, such as sounding out and forming letters.

-One way we can do this is by placing a large star to show the starting place for the activity.
+We can do this by placing a large star to show the starting place for the activity.
 Peeling and placing these stickers are also helping your child with future pencil grip.